tjhickey724/pythonintro/notes/comprehensions.md

     squres.append(x*x)
 ```

+## Filtering
-and we could generate a list of the divisors of a number n using
+We could generate a list of the divisors of a number n using
 ``` python
 def divisors(n):
     return [d for d in range(1,n+1) if n%d==0]